 What is the interview process like?

 The in-person evaluation typically lasts two to three hours and involves an in-depth clinical interview and psychological testing.
-We meet at my office in Cincinnati to conduct this interview.
+Due to covid-19, all appointments are currently online (via videoconference.)
+After scheduling an appointment, you will receive an email with instructions on how to access the online appointment.
 This is a one-time meeting (follow-up sessions are not typically needed.)

 Can you work through an interpreter?